Routers supporting Cradlepoint "Router Applications" exist in one of two modes:

 - As the name suggests, you place the router into "Developer Mode" to allow direct local Python development.
-You will also need to enable [ TODO LINK: Syslog logging], as that is the only way you can see any results or errors from your code.
-When in developer mode, you can use Secure Copy (SCP) to directly transfer the TAR/GZIP archive to the router, which then unpacks, validates, and launches the new code.
+You will also want to enable debug logging as this will provide more information.
+When in developer mode, the NCOS SDK can directly transfer the TAR/GZIP archive to the router, which then unpacks, validates, and launches the new code.

 The steps below explain how to enable "Developer Mode".